 Proposals can only be submitted for open calls during the period specified in the call document.
 The submission of a proposal is possible only through the web site proposals.aal-europe.eu.
-A detailed description of the proposal submission system is chapter 8.
-During the submission process the software will already check formal eligibility criteria (see chapter 5) and the completeness of information.
-It allows submission only after all criteria are met by the proposal.
+A detailed description of the proposal submission system can be found in chapter 8.
+During the submission process the software will already check formal eligibility criteria (see chapter 5) and the completeness of information and allow the submission only when all criteria are met by the proposal.

-The potential applicant has the responsibility of ensuring that all consortium partners meet the national eligibility criteria; therefore each partner is strongly encouraged contact his/her NCP (www.aal-europe.eu/aal-ncp) in order to ask for a pre-eligibility check of proposals1.
+The potential proposer is responsible to ensure that all consortium partners meet the national eligibility criteria therefore each partners is strongly encouraged contact his/her NCP

+(www.aal-europe.eu/contacts/national-contact-persons/) in order to ask for a pre-eligibility check of proposals1.